yashsahugtx/skype-docs/Skype/UCMA/pstn-gateway-and-ip-pbx-interoperability.md

 # PSTN gateway and IP-PBX interoperability

 **Applies to**: Skype for Business 2015

 For IP-based real-time applications that must communicate with a PSTN network on one side and a unified communications network on the other side, Microsoft Unified Communications Managed API 5.0 provides an application the ability to interoperate with SIP PSTN gateways and IP-PBXs with the unified communications network.

 The following SIP peers can connect to the UCMA application:

-1. SIP gateways.
+- SIP gateways.

-2. SIP-enabled IP-PBXs that support the following phones.
+- SIP-enabled IP-PBXs that support the following phones:

-    1. SIP phones
+  - SIP phones

-    2. Soft phones that support SIP
+  - Soft phones that support SIP

 SIP peers should support the following protocols:

 - SIP—RFC 3261
 - DTMF—RFC4733
 - SDP—RFC 3264

 In addition, SIP peers:

 - Must provide media session parameter negotiation (endpoint, codec, and, if applicable, encryption parameters) through SDP, as defined in the SIP and related RFCs and used in SIP.

 - Must provide media/audio transport using RTP/RTCP over UDP.

-  - Must meet the Supported IP Gateways requirements listed in [Telephony Advisor for Exchange 2010](https://technet.microsoft.com/en-us/library/ee364753.aspx).
+- Must meet the Supported IP Gateways requirements listed in [Telephony Advisor for Exchange 2010](https://docs.microsoft.com/exchange/voice-mail-unified-messaging/telephone-system-integration-with-um/telephony-advisor-for-exchange-2013).

 The following illustration shows a typical setup.